-Brookside Academy will ensure that preventative measures in terms of providing safeguarding on the curriculum will provide opportunities for pupils to identify when they may need help, and to develop resilience.
+Brookside Academy will ensure that preventative measures in terms of providing safeguarding on the curriculum will provide opportunities for learners to identify when they may need help, and to develop resilience.

-The setting will take a whole-school approach to:
+The setting will take a 'whole school approach' to:

-- deliver high quality teaching around mental health and well-being on the curriculum. - having a culture that promotes mental health and well-being; - having an environment that promotes mental health and well-being; - making sure pupils and staff are aware of and able to access a range of mental health services; - supporting staff well-being - And being committed to pupil and parent participation
+- deliver high quality teaching around mental health and wellbeing on the curriculum. - having a culture that promotes mental health and wellbeing; - having an environment that promotes mental health and wellbeing; - making sure pupils and staff are aware of and able to access a range of mental health services; - supporting staff wellbeing - And being committed to pupil and parent participation

-Online Safety
+2.10 Online Safety

 Online safety is an integrated and interwoven theme with other safeguarding considerations.
 It is essential that the DSL takes a lead on ensuring that interventions are effective.
 This means coordinating support and engaging with other colleagues in the setting who may have more technological expertise such as the IT manager.